stephenreid321/stephenreid/app/markdown/coaching.md

 It's based on the belief that people are creative, resourceful and capable of change, and already have, or otherwise can find, answers to their challenges.

-*Transformative* coaching is a coaching style with a particular focus on exploring the inner world of beliefs, assumptions, values and expectations.
+*Transformative* coaching is a coaching style with a particular focus on exploring the inner world of beliefs, assumptions, values and expectations. <a href="/blog/2022/08/04/coach-maturity.html">Read more about what makes a good coach</a>

 ### Who can benefit?